Likes2Weave/datasciencecoursera/Course3/Readme.md

 -   shelf 4: canned goods, plastic bags
 -   floor: canned goods

 It might be tempting to re-organize my pantry storage by storage type: bags, bins, baskets, cans, jars.
-It would be very tidy, but a total disaster for meal prep because it is not the container that is critical, but the contents and application.
+It would be very tidy and use shelf space more efficiently, but a total disaster for meal prep because it is not the container that is critical, but the contents and application.

 A more valid recording of my pantry:

--   shelf 1: sweeteners, chocolate, garnishes for desserts
+-   shelf 1: sugars, chocolate, garnishes for desserts
 -   shelf 2: flours, rising agents for baking
 -   shelf 3: nuts, seeds, cereals and dried fruits for granola & trail mix
 -   shelf 4: beans, pasta, grains for side dishes
 -   floor: dog food

-I definitely would not want the dog food next to the refried beans (cans), or the pumpkin seeds with the mung beans (glass jars)!
+Thinking about my pantry was a good thought experiment as I worked through thie exercise.
+Organization follows function.
+I definitely would not want the dog food too close the refried beans (cans).